adrien-zinger/adrien-zinger.github.io/_posts/2022-07-18-sisters-wedding.md

 }
 ```

-Now, we have everything, I can run the genetic algorithm.
+Now, we got everything, I can start the genetic algorithm.
 I take in input a
 population, some penalties, some bonus, the number of participants in a
 table.
-And a log function to report the progression in a callback.
+And a log function for reporting progress in a callback.

 The `times` input significate the number of generations of the genetic
 evolution.